shopware/shopware/changelog/release-6-5-0-0/2022-09-27-fix-plugin-storefront-js-compiled-twice.md

 author_github: maximilianruesch
 ---
 # Storefront
-* Ensures a previously activated plugin is not added twice to the list of plugins which should be recompiled during the following theme compilation.
+* Changed the theme compilation process to ensure that a previously activated plugin is not added twice to in the list of plugins which should be recompiled.
 This list may already contain the plugin.